Skip to content

 Identifier for min-max normalization.

-input_mins : list[float] | None
+input_mins : float | list[float] | None

-Minimum values for input channels/features.
+Minimum values for input normalization.
+None for automatic computation.

-input_maxes : list[float] | None
+input_maxes : float | list[float] | None

-Maximum values for input channels/features.
+Maximum values for input normalization.
+None for automatic computation.

-target_mins : list[float] | None
+target_mins : float | list[float] | None

-Minimum values for target channels/features.
+Minimum values for target normalization.
+None for automatic computation.

-target_maxes : list[float] | None
+target_maxes : float | list[float] | None

-Maximum values for target channels/features.
+Maximum values for target normalization.
+None for automatic computation.

 """